LVG77/typer-app/README.md

 ```bash
 uv run my-new-tool
 ```
-You can also run it via Python like this (producing the same output):
+You can also run it via Python like this:
 ```bash
 uv run python -m my_new_tool
 ```